hollowstride/YTVD/README.md

 ---

+## ⭐ Support

+If you find YTVD useful, consider giving the repository a ⭐ on GitHub!

+**Made with 💗 using Python, CustomTkinter, and yt-dlp.**

+---

 ## Features

 - **Standalone Setup:** Automatic dependency checks—no Python or FFmpeg manual setup required when using the `.exe` installer.